gds-operations/vcloud-core/CONTRIBUTING.md

 4. Add your functionality or bug fix and a test for your change.
 Only refactoring and documentation changes do not require tests.
 If the functionality is at all complicated then it is likely that more than one test will be required.
+If you would like help with writing tests please do ask us.

 5. Make sure all the tests pass, including the integration tests if possible.